Love Club

-Love Club was a San Francisco-based American goth band of the 1980s and 1990s, founded and fronted by vocalist and pianist Deborah Borchers, with guitarist Lawrence (Larry) Doyle.
+Love Club was a San Francisco-based American gothic rock band of the 1980s and 1990s, founded and fronted by vocalist and pianist Deborah Borchers, with guitarist Lawrence (Larry) Doyle.
 They were one of the few bands signed by Sandy Pearlman to his Popular Metaphysics label.
 Under that label's co-branding contract with MCA Records, Love Club released one nine-song album, "Lime Twigs and Treachery", in 1990.

 History

 Borchers started singing at seven years old and started Love Club with Larry Doyle in the 1980s.
 Their style of music is a goth-influenced alternative trance funk.
 One of the earliest lineups of the band 87-89 included Larry Doyle, Deborah Borchers, Jeff St. Pierre and John Scampoli, the musicians involved in recording "Lime Twigs and Treachery".
-While the album did not enjoy much commercial success, Paul Nash of Trouser Press Magazine called Borchers a "skilled diva" and compared her vocals with those of Danielle Dax and Nina Hagen.
+While the album did not enjoy much commercial success, Paul Nash of Trouser Press called Borchers a "skilled diva" and compared her vocals with those of Danielle Dax and Nina Hagen.
 Alex Henderson of All Music Guide said of the band, "As much as Love Club thrives on dissonance, the band also has a fine melodic sense," and of Borchers that she, "sometimes brings to mind Tori Amos, but Club tends to be more aggressive, as well as more accessible."

 At one point, the band also included bassist Craig Spitzer, and drummer Randy Gzebb.
 At the time of one of their press kits for Popular Metaphysics, a later lineup of the band was featured, which was in place from 1989 to 1992, consisting of Borchers and Doyle with bassist Trey Long and percussionist and musicologist John Distefano.
-That lineup was featured on Live 'Screaming Echos'.
+That lineup was featured on 'Screaming Echos'.